 Your Achilles tendon is a fibrous band of tissues that connect your calf muscles to your heel bone.
 But with one swift move in the wrong direction, you can wind up with Achilles tendon problems, which often require treatment from the team at Hoosier Foot & Ankle.
-With five convenient locations throughout the Greater Indianapolis area, you have an office nearby if you have an Achilles tendon injury.
+With five convenient locations throughout the Greater Indianapolis area and Kokomo, you have an office nearby if you have an Achilles tendon injury.
 Book your appointment by clicking on the online scheduler, or by calling your closest office.

 Your Achilles tendon is the largest tendon in your body, and even though it’s designed to withstand your entire body weight and absorb shock, it can easily get injured.
 Between repetitive motions, overuse, small tears, and overstretching, a lot can go wrong with your Achilles tendon.
 Pain and discomfort can occur if you: